ElementsProject/lightning/doc/getting-started/getting-started/installation.md

 ./configure
 ```

-If you see `/usr/local` in the log, an Intel compatability dependency has been picked up.
+If you see `/usr/local` in the log, an Intel compatibility dependency has been picked up.
 The simplest solution is to remove brew entirely, reinstall it, and start these instructions over.
 ```shell
 uv run gmake
 ```